-In this post, we’ll go over how to avoid the “Penguin slap,” including best practices for conducting a backlink analysis and disavowing links.
-Today, we’ll cover:
+In this post, we’ll go over how to avoid the “Penguin slap,” including best practices for conducting a backlink analysis and how to disavow links.

 - The link clean-up process